Codeholics/codeholics/themes/pelican-theme-codeholics/README.md

 `I18N_TEMPLATES_LANG = 'en'`

-Otherwise the translations will not be used on your default site.
+Otherwise, the translations will not be used on your default site.

 ## Usage